The individual instructor determines the number of acceptable absences, if any, and has the final word in these matters.

 The ODS is staffed by a disability services coordinator and a learning disabilities specialist who work together with students to determine their eligibility for academic accommodations and to ensure that these accommodations are implemented.
 The ODS recommends accommodations for students with disabilities in compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990.

-The Office of Disability Services is located in the George Washington building at 23 Lexington Avenue.
-Individuals with questions or who are interested in receiving disability services may contact the office at 212.592.2281 or at [email protected]
+The Office of Disability Services is located at 340 East 24th Street, 1st Floor, New York, NY 10010.
+Individuals with questions or who are interested in receiving disability services may contact the office at 212.592.2396 or at [email protected]

 MySVA is the online portal that keeps students, faculty, alumni and staff members connected to the SVA campus.
 It is available 24 hours a day, 7 days a week, from any computer, tablet or smartphone with Internet access.
 All students automatically receive an account.
 To log in, go to my.sva.edu and enter your user name and password.
 Your username is your @sva.edu email address.